 Barriers, Difficulties and Biases

-People living with a disability experience barriers, difficulties, biases and inequalities everyday.Our most recent research tells us that almost half of people with disabilities, or their family members, have incurred extra costs due to illness or disability.
+People living with a disability experience barriers, difficulties, biases and inequalities everyday.Our most recent research tells us that almost half of the people with disabilities, or their family members, have incurred extra costs due to illness or disability.

 The cost of disability is estimated to be an additional €207 per week.
 These extra costs are for necessities like medications, transport, housing adaptation, extra heating costs or therapy supports.
 If you are living with a disability, you are likely to be among the poorest and most deprived in our country.